stfc/dl_esm_inf/doc/api.rst

 The dl_esm_inf (for Daresbury Laboratory Earth-System Modelling Infrastructure) library provides basic support for finite-difference earth-system-type models written in Fortran.
+It currently supports two-dimensional, finite-difference models.

+The first version of this library was developed to support 2D finite- difference shallow-water models in the GOcean Project.

 .. _gocean1.0-grid: